AnelMengdigali/Model-Selection/README.md

   Training and testing MobileNet, ResNet, and Inception CNNs using this dataset

 ### Undone Work
-* Model selection part of the predictive model algorithm presented by the research paperwork.
+* Predictive model (premodel) part of the algorithm presented by the research paperwork.